mfeit-internet2/asninfo/README.md

 add-on:

  * Python version 2.6 or later.
 (These programs should run under Python 3 as well but have not been tested.)
+Note that this add-on uses the system's Python, not the one supplied by Splunk.

  * The Python API for SQLite3 and all of its prerequisites.
 On most distributions, this should be installed as part of the Python